Fiskell/BeBetterBooknotes/Books/TheObstacleIsTheWay/Notes.md

 We have to realize that our view is not always the best, and in many cases causes us all of our problems.

+> If effort would affect the outcome, he would die on the field before he let that chance go to waste.

+Talking about Tommy John, one of baseball's most savvy and durable pitchers.

+When someone wants an outcome to no end, that is where you get to see how deeply someone cares.
+It is all too common to talk about wanting something, but not willing to put in the work to get it.

 Section 2 -- Action